walterrowe/magick-frames/README.md

 -ol | --overlaylogo       specifies to place an image-based logo inside the image

+-d | --dropshadow         specifies a drop shadow (offset bottom and right) vs
+                          the default that centers the image in an all-edges shadow

+-p | --picture            add a 1-pixel black inner border + 10-pixel white outer border

+-f=font |                 specify the font to use for the two-row label text logo --font=font
 -mc=color |               specifies the color of the matte background (default white) --mattecolor=color